 This article helps you accomplish the opposite; you can make multiple copies of the same PDF with different fingerprints.
 Once you’ve done this, an annotation made in one copy will not appear in another.

 How do I make multiple copies of a PDF with different fingerprints?

 Don’t just copy the PDF…

 When you copy a PDF (for example, in a file manager), you also copy the fingerprint, meaning that Hypothesis will view your copy as if it were the original document.

+- Finally, create a separate assignment in your LMS for each student group, using a different copy of the PDF with each assignment.
 As long as each PDF has a different fingerprint, users in one PDF will not see the annotations of users in the other PDFs.